Full OMSSA Calendar Upcoming Workshops All Available Workshops All OW/SAMS Training

-In this module of two learning units comprised of two hours each, participants will focus on eligibility for singles and couples under 18 cases that have special circumstances, and will:
+In this workshop, participants will focus on eligibility for singles and couples under 18 cases that have special circumstances, and will:

-NOTE: This is an interactive, virtual training session, which is different from a webinar.
+NOTE: This is an interactive, virtual workshop, which is different from a webinar.
 Participants will be expected to participate through voice and video, and to engage with each other and the facilitators in large and small group discussions, to learn from each other and practice skill development.

 Any Ontario Works front-line and management staff

 Staff whose role requires knowledge of OW directives

 Workshop Dates and Registration